-The 'Ecosystems' theme covers the restoration of flora and fauna communities on the final landform, aiming to ensure they are sustainable and similar to those in the adjacent areas of Kakadu National Park.
+The 'Ecosystems' theme refers to the establishment and maintenance of vegetation, habitat and fauna communities on the final landform, aiming to ensure they are sustainable and similar to those in the adjacent areas of Kakadu National Park.

-Decades of relevant studies and ongoing revegetation trials have provided a substantial knowledge base for Ranger.
+Decades of relevant studies and ongoing ecosystem establishment trials have provided a substantial knowledge base for Ranger.
 There are two key aspects of achieving the ERs for ecosystems:

 - Ecosystem similarity which requires the flora and fauna species composition, abundance and community structure of rehabilitated areas within the RPA to be similar to Kakadu National Park.
-Relevant information on this aspect is provided in the MCP under the headings: - Vegetation composition, abundance and community structure; and - Habitat formation, composition and abundance of fauna. - Ecosystem sustainability which requires rehabilitated areas to contain functioning ecosystems that are viable in the long-term and similar to those in adjacent areas of Kakadu National Park.
 Relevant information on this aspect is provided in the MCP under the headings:

+- Vegetation reference ecosystems;

+- Fauna reference ecosystems; and

+- Ecosystem establishment strategy.

+- Ecosystem sustainability which requires rehabilitated areas to contain functioning ecosystems that are viable in the long-term and similar to those in adjacent areas of Kakadu National Park.
+Relevant information on this aspect is provided in the MCP under the headings: - Fauna reference ecosystems (where related to key vegetation dispersing fauna); - Ecosystem establishment strategy; - Weeds and other introduced flora and fauna; - Sustainability processes (including resilience to disturbance) and recruitment; and - Fire resilience.